 Most portions of the property occur within 5 km of the Trans Labrador Highway and/or 5 km of tidewater, providing excellent access to the property for exploration and development activities.
-The Company has carried out a modest reconnaissance program of prospecting, mapping and lithogeochemical sampling in this area.
+The Company has carried out a modest reconnaissance program of prospecting, mapping, channel sampling and lithogeochemical sampling in this area in the 2010 and 2011 field seasons.
 Compilation of this work and assay data for samples collected will lead to evaluation and planning for future work on this property.